DockYard-Academy/curriculum/README.md

 ## QuickStart

+The following QuickStart Guide will let you quickly try the course.
+For a long-term setup, follow our [Student Setup Guide](https://github.com/DockYard-Academy/beta_curriculum/wiki/Student-Setup-Guide).

 The recommended installation methods for this course are from the Elixir language [website](https://elixir-lang.org/install.html#gnulinux).
 If you cannot see [mermaid.js](https://github.com/mermaid-js/mermaid) graphs, please ensure your Livebook version is correct.

 In the future when working with multiple Elixir projects, there is a tool called [`asdf`](https://github.com/asdf-vm/asdf) that can be used to install different versions of Erlang/Elixir as defined by the [.tool-versions](https://github.com/DockYard-Academy/beta_curriculum/blob/main/.tool-versions) file in a project.

 ### MacOS